npwaters/flowtomation/README.md

 <br>
 **Note:**
 <br>
 GitHub does not currently support rename history.
-Some of the main Flowtomation files e.g. 'flowtomation.py' have been renamed over the course of development.
+Some of the main Flowtomation files e.g. 'flowtomation.py' have been renamed/moved over the course of development.
 <br>
 Chrome extension 'Github Follow' can be used to view full rename history.
 <br>